particle-iot/docs/src/content/reference/datasheets/tracker/m1-enclosure-datasheet.md

 ![M1 enclosure open](/assets/images/monitor-one/m1-top-open.jpg)

-The bulkhead includes two M20 holes that can be used with filler plugs or cable glands (included) or can fit other compatible connectors.
+The bulkhead includes two M20 holes that can be used with round hole plugs or cable glands (included) or can fit other compatible connectors.
 It also includes two SMA connectors that can be used for external antennas.

 ![M1 enclosure bulkhead](/assets/images/monitor-one/m1-bulkhead.jpg)